-This holiday is sold out and a waiting list has been created, as well as new dates expected soon.
-Please call the Member Services team on 020 7399 2960 for details.
+This holiday is sold out and a waiting list has been created.
+But the new dates have just arrived—September 2020.
+Please call the Member Services team on 020 7399 2960 for details, or visit the web shop.

 Take the world’s most glamorous, historic rail journey: the Orient-Express from London to Venice.
 Join us for five wonderful, exciting days, sleep the night aboard the ‘King of Trains, and the Train of Kings’ as it travels to Venice, be pampered by your personal steward, revel in its history of spies and intrigue, and enjoy gourmet dining and spellbinding views of the Alps.
 Then reach Venice and live the life of a Venetian noble in another celebrated piece of history, the glorious 15th century Ca’ Sagredo, the finest private palazzo on the Grand Canal, decorated with original frescoes, gilded mirrors, rich Italian silks and velvets.
 One of the world’s great hotels—and the only hotel in Italy to be declared a National Monument—this will be your home while savouring the pleasures of the world’s most romantic city.